Chiark-Collective/covertreex/docs/CORE_IMPLEMENTATIONS.md

   1. Reuse the precomputed `residual_pairwise` matrix inside `_build_dense_adjacency` / filter to eliminate redundant kernel-provider calls and their 0.6 s per-batch cost.
   2. Tighten `_collect_residual_scopes_streaming` (radius guards / partial dot-product bounds) to cap scope sizes and reduce the 3.1 s adjacency workload.
   3. Land the partial dot-product early-exit in `compute_residual_distances_with_radius` so `traversal_pairwise_ms` stops drifting toward 0.7–0.8 s on the later batches.
+- The scope adjacency builder now respects `_chunk_ranges_from_indptr(scope_indptr, scope_chunk_target)`: each chunk emits its CSR page independently, and `ConflictGraphTimings` reports `scope_chunk_segments`, `scope_chunk_emitted`, and `scope_chunk_max_members` so large residual batches show when backpressure or segmentation kicks in.
+This trimmed the scratch RSS spikes during dominated batches and exposes whether chunk caps are actually being exercised.

 ## Residual-Correlation Metric Benchmark Status (2025-11-06)